yaseminalpay/Fall2016Swe573_YaseminAlpay/README.md

 More information about this repository can be found in the [Wiki](https://github.com/yaseminalpay/Fall2016Swe573_YaseminAlpay/wiki) pages including Requirements and Mockups, Design, Planning, Tools and Configuration.

-[ZenHub](https://www.zenhub.com/) plugin is strongly recommended to be able to see the Boards and Burndown tabs and Epic-type issues.
+[ZenHub](https://www.zenhub.com/) plugin is strongly recommended to be able to see the Boards and Burndown tabs, Epic-type issues and issue time estimations (story points).